beautiful cosmos-they thrive on poor soil, bright sun, and benign neglect

 Cosmos bipinnatus

-This is the Mexican Aster, the plant with pink, white and dark rose colors and the fern-like foliage we enjoy.
-Specific varieties include these: Dazzler, Gazebo Red, Fizzy Pink, Picotee, Sonata White.
+This is the Mexican Aster, the plant with pink, white, and dark rose colors and the fern-like foliage we enjoy.
+Specific varieties include these: Dazzler, Gazebo Red, Fizzy Pink, Picotee, and Sonata White.

 Cosmos sulphures

 The flowers are red, yellow, and orange with the same fern-like foliage.
-Specific varieties include these: Klonkyke Mix, Polydor, Ladybird Dwarf Red, Ladybird Dwarf Gold, Ladybird Dwarf Orange, Ladybird Dwarf Lemon.
+Specific varieties include the following: Klonkyke Mix, Polydor, Ladybird Dwarf Red, Ladybird Dwarf Gold, Ladybird Dwarf Orange, and Ladybird Dwarf Lemon.

 Cosmos atrosarguineus